 (S-90) Treasury Account Symbols (TAS).

-(S-90) The contracting officer shall use the contract file checklist applicable to their procurement and file the completed contract file checklist in the Electronic Data Management System (EDMS) contract file.
-The required checklists for procurements accomplished in accordance with FAR Part 8.4/Federal Supply Schedules and FAR Part 16.5/Indefinite Delivery Contracts, FAR Part 12/Acquisition of Commercial Items, FAR Part 13/Simplified Acquisition Procedures, FAR Part 15/Contracting by Negotiation, IDIQ CSA Orders, and Inquiry/Quote/Order (IQO) Contracts and Modifications are located at: https://www.ditco.disa.mil/DitcoContractingTemplates/doku.php?id=contract_file_checklists.
+(S-90) The contracting officer shall use the contract file checklist applicable to their procurement and file the completed contract file checklist and any required supporting documents in the Electronic Document Management System (EDMS) contract file.
+Contract Specialists using the Procurement Administrative Leadtime (PALT) Tracking Application (PTA) shall export the contract checklists out of the PTA and file the checklist into EDMS in accordance with the Standard Operating Procedure for the PTA.
+The required checklists for procurements accomplished in accordance with FAR Part 8.4/Federal Supply Schedules and FAR Part 16.5/Indefinite Delivery Contracts, FAR Part 12/Acquisition of Commercial Items, FAR Part 13/Simplified Acquisition Procedures, FAR Part 15/Contracting by Negotiation, IDIQ CSA Orders, and Inquiry/Quote/Order (IQO) Contracts are incorporated into the PTA.
+If the Contracting Officer is not using the PTA checklist, the contract file checklists for the procurement types previously mentioned and modifications located at https://www.ditco.disa.mil/DitcoContractingTemplates/doku.php?id=contract_file_checklists shall be used.
 A new contract file checklist is required for the start of each new procurement action.

-(1) Contract Closeout Team is responsible for the financial portion of the closeout process, (i.e. final payment, modification deobligations, reporting to RMC, etc.).
+(1) Contract Closeout Team is responsible for the financial portion of the closeout process, (e.g final payment, modification deobligations, reporting to RMC).

-(2) Procuring/Administrative Contracting Officer is responsible for all other contract administration issues (i.e. property, CORs, terminations, data rights, etc.).
+(2) Procuring/Administrative contracting officer is responsible for all other contract administration issues (e.g. property, CORs, terminations, data rights).

 (S-90) Contract line items for the base period are to be numbered 000x.